July 27, 2022

 Default not only causes family financial insecurity, but it also contributes to the racial wealth gap and related economic disparities.
 Those mostly likely to default—Black, Hispanic and Latina/o, and Native American borrowers; low-income and low-wealth families; first generation college students; and those who leave school without completing a degree or credential, among others—have also been hit hardest by the COVID-19 pandemic.
 But even in the best of times, these communities are often the least able to afford the penalties that come with default due to a history of structural discrimination and racism in our systems of education and justice, the labor market, and mechanisms through which families build and access wealth.

-According to forthcoming data from New America’s Varying Degrees survey, one-third of borrowers in repayment on their loans before the pandemic—including almost half of Black borrowers (46 percent)—have ever defaulted, rates that have remained high over time.
+According to forthcoming data from New America’s Varying Degrees survey, approximately one-third of borrowers in repayment on their loans before the pandemic—including almost half of Black borrowers (42 percent)—have ever defaulted, rates that have remained high over time.
 (See Figure 1.)
-Similar borrowers with incomes below $30,000 also report disproportionately high rates of default (48 percent).
-And 60 percent who are in default or defaulted previously have children.
+Similar borrowers with incomes below $30,000 also report disproportionately high rates of default (46 percent).
+And 62 percent who are in default or defaulted previously have children.

 While the consequences can be severe for those who enter default, surprisingly little data exist about borrowers’ experiences when they are behind on their payments.
 In addition, the default system itself is hard to analyze because it is complex; governed by multiple laws, related regulations, and administrative processes; and largely overseen by a different set of contractors than those that manage loan repayment for borrowers in good standing.